-Impact to building and property owners relative to cost of compliance with code

-None; only updates and improves Form R402.
+Impact to building and property owners relative to cost of compliance with code None; only updates and improves Form R402.

-None; only updates and improves Form R402.
+Impact to industry relative to the cost of compliance with code None; only updates and improves Form R402.

 Has a reasonable and substantial connection with the health, safety, and welfare of the general public Yes; benefits public by updating and improving Form R402.